Woman found living in squalor with flies coming from blanket she was using

 The President of the High Court, Mr Justice Peter Kelly, said the woman had been living in “truly awful” and “dire” conditions before she was admitted to a hospital.

-Doctors treating the woman, aged in her sixties, are concerned about her feet which have become infected and gangrenous.
+Doctors treating the woman, aged in her 60s, are concerned about her feet which have become infected and gangrenous.

 The judge said those who attended the woman’s home reported seeing swarms of flies and maggots there.